syntasso/instruqt-kubecon/04-install-crd-on-kubernetes/assignment.md

 You may not be familiar with Golang, but that is OK.

-Have a look in the document for the `type WebsiteSpec`.
+Have a look in the document `api/v1beta1/website_types.go` for the `type WebsiteSpec struct`.
 Think of this as the code definition of the Kubernetes object `spec`.

-You can see here in `api/v1beta1/website_types.go:32` that there is a field called `foo` and there is a helpful comment above it describing the use of `foo`.
+In `api/v1beta1/website_types.go:32` there is a field called `foo` and there is a helpful comment above it describing the use of `foo`.

-The reason this is defined first in Golang is to allow reference from the Golang controller.
+The reason this is defined first in Golang is to allow reference these fields from the Golang controller.
 You will get experience using this a few challenges from now.

 👩🏾‍💻 Creating a yaml version